-The exclusive creator of Hermès perfumes, Jean-Claude Ellena revisits four decades of a brilliant career, revealing a glimpse of his perfumer’s palette – from naturally extracted components to the myriad subterfuges of the chemical industry.
+The exclusive creator of Hermès perfumes Jean-Claude Ellena revisits his brilliant career, revealing a glimpse of his perfumer’s palette.

 A disappointing sample

 Ellena was born in Grasse, the world capital of perfume, the son of a perfumer who sniffed every morsel of food at the family table, much to the chagrin of his wife who did not consider the behaviour an appropriate model for children.
 As a child, he accompanied his grandmother to a neighbours’ farm to help women pick jasmine.
 There, he later wrote, he learned both the odour of flowers and the odour of women.
 At 16, working in a factory in Grasse, his apprenticeship continued in an almost exclusively female environment.
 “Distillation, extraction, chemistry – I did it all, including sweeping floors and cleaning vats,” he chuckles.
 “I have many fond memories of those years.”
 In 1968, he entered the newly founded Givaudan perfumery school in Geneva.
 He rebelled against theory, saying he just wanted to work.
 “The director of Givaudan asked me to copy a perfume sample – one that didn’t smell particularly nice.
 Nine months and several formulas later, he hired me as his assistant.”

 In those days the traditional perfume makers turned to the natural world for their inspiration, and their traditional excellence was based upon its supposed perfection.
 Givaudan’s industrial approach, on the other hand, wedded perfumers to the omnipotence of chemistry and its techniques, which increased the number of components that could be used.